AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-13.md

 Nothing difficult about this list of strings.

-Next we will do somethign a little different.
+Next we will do something a little different.
 We are going to add a CLI "progress" meter to this seeder.

-We create a new `ConsoleOutoput` object taht allows data to be sent to the command line output.
+We create a new `ConsoleOutput` object that allows data to be sent to the command line output.

-Nect a progress bar is created, linked to the output 'cahnnel', with a count of the seed permissions.
-This allows the progress bar to step aloing as it performs the seeding.
+Next a progress bar is created, linked to the output 'channel', with a count of the seed permissions.
+This allows the progress bar to step along as it performs the seeding.

 ```php
 $output = new ConsoleOutput();